Christmas in the Heart

-Christmas in the Heart is the 34th studio album and first Christmas album by American singer-songwriter Bob Dylan, released on October 13, 2009, by Columbia Records.
+Christmas in the Heart is the thirty-fourth studio album and first Christmas album by American singer-songwriter Bob Dylan, released on October 13, 2009, by Columbia Records.
 The album comprises a collection of hymns, carols, and popular Christmas songs.
-All Dylan's royalties from the sale of this album benefit the charities Feeding America in the USA, Crisis in the UK, and the World Food Programme in perpetuity.
+All Dylan's royalties from the sale of this album benefit the charities Feeding America in the US, Crisis in the UK, and the World Food Programme in perpetuity.

-Dylan said that, although he was born and raised Jewish (he converted to Christianity in the late 1970s), he never felt left out of Christmas during his childhood in Minnesota.
+Dylan said that, although he was born and raised Jewish he never felt left out of Christmas during his childhood in Minnesota.
 Regarding the popularity of Christmas music, he said, "... it's so worldwide and everybody can relate to it in their own way".

 The album opened at No. 1 on the Billboard Holiday Album chart, No. 5 on the Folk Album chart, No. 10 on the Rock Album chart and No. 23 on the overall album charts.
 As with most of Dylan's 21st century output, he produced it himself under the pseudonym Jack Frost.

 Recording

-The album was recorded at Jackson Browne's Groove Masters Studio in Santa Monica.
+The album was recorded in May 2009 at Jackson Browne's Groove Masters Studio in Santa Monica.
 In addition to Dylan's Never Ending Tour band, the sessions featured contributions from other musicians including Los Lobos' David Hidalgo, Chess Records veteran Phil Upchurch, and a choir that included Amanda Barrett and Abby DeWald (better known as folk music duo The Ditty Bops).

 When asked in an interview if Dylan played classic recordings of Christmas songs for the musicians as reference points, Hidalgo responded:

 In an interview published by Street News Service, journalist Bill Flanagan asked Dylan why he had performed the songs in a straightforward style, and Dylan responded:

 When Flanagan reported that some critics thought the album was an ironic treatment of Christmas songs, Dylan responded: